 Picking the right tool means finding the one that best suits the specific needs of your team as well as the project management methodologies you’ll be using.
 It’s also one that is flexible and scalable, so it can grow alongside your business.

-Here’s a detailed look at seven of the best project management apps, broken down by their features, pros and cons, and pricing.
+Here’s a detailed look at nine of the best project management apps, broken down by their features, pros and cons, and pricing.

 Asana features and functionality